Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Model

-A plan is deemed \emph{credible at $h$} if it satisfies the condition of \eqref{eq_def:PE} at a node $h$.
-This condition indicates that the action prescribed by the plan is locally optimal, meaning the loss-averse consumer does not have a strict incentive to choose an action deviating from the plan at $h$.
-Denoted by $P(h)$ the set of plans that are credible at $h$.
+A global plan is deemed \emph{credible at $h$} if it satisfies the condition in \eqref{eq_def:PE} at that node.
+This condition ensures that the action prescribed by the global plan is \emph{locally optimal}, meaning that the loss-averse consumer has no strict incentive to deviate from this action at $h$.
+The set of all such global plans that are credible at $h$ is denoted by $P(h)$.

-By definition, a personal equilibrium is credible at all nodes within $\mathcal{H}_c= T_1\cup T_2$, i.e., $\alpha_{c,c} \in \bigcap_{h\in T_1\cup T_2} P(h)$.
-Put differently, given that the reference distribution is determined by the belief itself, only locally optimal actions are assigned positive probabilities.\footnote{\cite{jelpgt} refer to beliefs that satisfy this property as ``rational planning''.}
+A personal equilibrium is established as credible at the corresponding decision nodes within $\mathcal{H}_c= T_1\cup T_2$, meaning that $\alpha^{\ast}_{c,c} \in \bigcap_{h\in T_1\cup T_2} P(h)$.
+This implies that only actions that are locally optimal, given that the reference distribution is based on the belief consistent with the plan, are assigned positive probabilities by the plan.\footnote{\cite{jelpgt} refer to this property as ``rational planning''.} In this context, for any pair of nodes $h\in T_1$ and $h'\in T_2$ where $h\preceq h'$, the condition $\alpha_{c,c}^{\ast}\in P(h)\cap P(h')$ demonstrates the sophistication of the consumer.
+Specifically, in stage $T_1$, the consumer considers only plans that are consistent with the sub-plans deemed credible at each node in stage $T_2$.